 For many, LGBT adoption is still a new concept, and the image of a “perfect” family includes a mother and a father of opposite sexes.
 We know this is a just a stereotype.
 Today, more and more gay and lesbian couples are becoming parents, whether through artificial insemination, a surrogate or LGBT adoption.
 LifeLong Adoptions caters to heterosexual couples, single parents, and gay and lesbian families.

 Almost 40% of all agencies and 83% of public agencies reported making at least one adoption placement with a lesbian or gay man.
 However, one-third of agencies would reject a gay or lesbian applicant, either because of the religious beliefs guiding the agency, a state law prohibiting placement with LGBT parents, or a policy of placing children only with married couples.
 Additionally, agency heads are more likely to have negative views towards gays and lesbians adopting when they associate such adoptions with greater evaluation and support needs.
-As a gay-friendly agency, we were appalled to hear such discrimination.
+As a gay-friendly service, we were appalled to hear such discrimination.

 - There is no reliable evidence that homosexual orientation, impairs psychological functioning.
 Second, beliefs that lesbian and gay adults are not fit parents have no empirical foundation.1